emersonmello/mfap-installation-guide/doc/en/Logs.md

 # Log Management Manual

 The MfaProvider allows log tracking to identify actions related to registration, what factor was used during the authentication, and other relevant information.
-A part of this solution is as a module within the context of the Shibboleth-Idp application and another part is in a context-specific to the MfaProvider application.
 Below is the relevant information for consulting the logs.

 ## MfaProvider module - IdP